Dartegnian/darts-dots/README.md

 ### i3
 [I don't care](https://www.youtube.com/watch?v=zdZya6yATn0).
 Moved to `bspwm` anyway.

+### GRUB
+Config for the thing that makes my computer turn on.
+My [`rEFInd`](https://wiki.archlinux.org/index.php/rEFInd) installation died for this because I moved to a LUKS setup.
+Rest in peace my beautiful, sleek, boot menu.

+### Mkinitcpio/Mkinitpcio
+`mkinitcpio` or `mkinitpcio`?
+Idk, I always get those two mixed up and only one of them is correct.
+Lucky for you, the answer is the *latter*.
+Or is it?
+Idk tbh.

 ### MPD
 The [magnetoplasmadynamic thruster](https://en.wikipedia.org/wiki/Magnetoplasmadynamic_thruster).
 [Doesn't want to work anyway](https://www.merriam-webster.com/dictionary/trash).
 Config files to be stored as a "just in case."